RaghadAb/twitter-crawler/README.md

 ## How to Run
 To run the data crawler

- 1- unzip the txt file

- 2- Connect to mongodb
+ 1- Connect to mongodb

- 3- python3 Hybrid.py (Crawl data based on both STREAM and REST API's)
+ 2- python3 Hybrid.py (Crawl data based on both STREAM and REST API's)

- 4- python3 Stream.py (Crawl data based on STREAM API)
+ 3- python3 Stream.py (Crawl data based on STREAM API)

 The data will then be stored in mongodb.
+## Important Notes
-Note: Config.py has the twitter credentials, this can be changed and replaced with your own.
+* Config.py has the twitter credentials, this can be changed and replaced with your own.
+* Before running the jupyter notebook, ensure the txt file is unzipped